markclements/website/Origins.md

 <embed width="420" height="345" src="http://www.youtube.com/v/l1a12go43_0" type="application/x-shockwave-flash"> </embed>
 *Movie: Evolution explained by Bozos*

-**Evidence of life: **Fossils provide the most dramatic evidence of the history of life on earth.
+**Evidence of life:** Fossils provide the most dramatic evidence of the history of life on earth.
 Fossils are formed only in [sedimentary rock](http://en.wikipedia.org/wiki/Sedimentary_rock).

-Chemical fossils are molecules that, as far as we know, occur in naturally only through biological processes.
+Chemical fossils are molecules that, as far as we know, occur naturally only through biological processes.
 Their presence in ancient rock implies that living organisms were present at the time the rock was formed.
 What makes chemical fossils problematic is that there may be